sunyboy4life/BerlinTXLPage.io/README.md

 **What factors influence heat meter data?**

-1.Energy Efficiency Class:
+1. Energy Efficiency Class:
 The visualization takes into account the energy efficiency class of individual buildings or areas at the former airport.
 This allows users to analyze energy consumption in relation to energy efficiency and identify optimization potential.
 For example, the visualization shows how energy-efficient buildings compare to less efficient ones.
 <p></p>
 2. Weather:
 Weather data is a crucial factor influencing energy consumption.
 The visualization may display real-time weather data, including temperature and other relevant parameters, to help users analyze the connection between weather and energy consumption.
 <p></p>
-3.Employees:
+3. Employees:
 The number of employees in different buildings or areas of the airport can significantly impact energy consumption.
 The visualization includes employee count data that can be considered in conjunction with energy consumption, allowing for the determination of energy consumption per capita.
 <p></p>

-4.Building Size:
+4. Building Size:
 The size of buildings at the airport is another crucial factor.
 The visualization allows users to display the size of buildings or areas and relate energy consumption to building size.

 ### Complexity Assessment in the HeatHub Dashboard